Unitary representations of the fundamental group of Orbifolds: Polystable vector bundles on orbifolds

+\begin{lem} Let $X/\mathbb C$ be a normal orbifold, and let $K$ be its function field.
+Let $f:Y\longrightarrow X$ be a dominant finite morphism, with $Y$ normal, such that the corresponding function field extension is Galois.
+Let $G$ be this Galois group acting on $Y$.
+Let $V$ be a vector bundle on $X$, and let $W$ be a $G$--invariant reflexive subsheaf of $f^*V$.
+Then there is a closed subset $S\, \subset\,Y$ of codimension at least two such that $W\vert_{Y\setminus S}$ is a pullback of a unique subsheaf of $V\vert_{X\setminus f(S)}$. \end{lem}

+\begin{proof} First assume that $X$ is a variety.
+Outside a closed subset $S\, \subset\, Y$ of codimension at least two, the map $f$ is flat, and $W$ is locally free.
+The isotropies for the action of $G$ on $Y$ act trivially on the fibers of $f^*V$, and hence on the fibers of $W$.
+Therefore, $W$ descends outside $f(S)$ to a unique subbundle (see \cite[Theorem 1.2]{Ne} for descent of sheaves).

+In the general case, let $U\, \longrightarrow\, X$ be an atlas.
+From the uniqueness it is enough to prove by replacing $X$ and $Y$ by $U$ and $Y\times_X U$ respectively, and also replacing the sheaves by the corresponding pullbacks.
+Then it is reduced to the above case. \end{proof}

-\begin{lem} Let $X/k$ be a projective orbifold, and let $\sL$ be an ample line bundle on $X$.
-Let $f:Y\longrightarrow X$ be a finite morphism, where $Y/k$ is a normal projective variety.
+\begin{lem} Let $X/\mathbb C$ be a projective normal orbifold, and let $\sL$ be an ample line bundle on $X$.
+Let $f:Y\longrightarrow X$ be a dominant finite morphism, where $Y/\mathbb C$ is a normal projective variety.
 Let $\sE$ be a vector bundle on $X$.
-Then \begin{enumerate} \item[(i)] $\sE$ is semistable with respect to $\sL$ if and only if $f^*\sE$ is semistable w.r.t. $f^*(\sL)$. \item[(ii)] $\sE$ is polystable with respect to $\sL$ if and only if $f^*\sE$ is polystable with respect to $f^*(\sL)$. \end{enumerate} \end{lem} \begin{proof} The proof is similar to the case when $X$ is a variety instead of an orbifold, and we refer the reader to \cite[3.2]{huybrechts} for details of the argument. \end{proof}
+Then the following two hold: \begin{enumerate} \item[(i)] The vector bundle $\sE$ is semistable with respect to $\sL$ if and only if $f^*\sE$ is semistable with respect to $f^*(\sL)$.